apache/mxnet/docs/how_to/add_op_in_backend.md

 >>> print d.infer_shape()
 ([(2L, 3L), (2L, 3L), (2L, 3L)], [(2L, 3L)], [])
 ```
-In this example, we only specified values for `a`'s first dimension
+In this example, we only specified values for variable `a`'s first dimension
 and `c`'s second dimension.
-The `0` in shape `(2, 0)` means the size
+The `0` in shape `(2, 0)` indicates that the size
 of the second dimension is unknown, same meaning for shape `(0, 3)`.
 However, the symbol `d` still successfully inferred the shapes
 for all the variables and final output.
 This is a result of mutual
 inference.
 In MXNet, the whole process can be interpreted as this:
-1. `a` and `b` are combined using an element-wise multiplication operator,
+1. `a` and `b` are combined via an element-wise multiplication operator,
 so the shapes of `a` and `b` are same and `b`'s first dimension size is `2`.
-2. `b` and `c` are combined using an element-wise multiplication operator too,
+2. `b` and `c` are combined via an element-wise multiplication operator too,
 so the shapes of `b` and `c` are same and `b`'s second dimension size is `3`.
 3. Now `b`'s shape is completely known, so `a` and `c` missing dimension sizes
 are known as well.
 4. `d` is a result from adding `a * b` and `b * c`, so d should also
 have the same shape as `b`.

-The above four steps illustrate how shape inference works in MXNet.
-It is the
+The above four steps illustrate how shape inference logic works in MXNet.
-logic implemented in the shape inference functions of operators
+It is implemented in the shape inference functions of the operators for
 element-wise multiplication and addition.

-For our quadratic operator, shape inference has the similar logic.
+For our `quadratic` operator, shape inference possesses the similar logic.
 ```cpp
 inline bool QuadraticOpShape(const nnvm::NodeAttrs& attrs,
                              std::vector<TShape>* in_attrs,